C-Undritz/Boardgame-Bazaar/TESTING.md

   -webkit-appearance: none;
 }
 ```
 This works fine with Chrome, Edge and Opera, however in Firefox the default functions still remain.
 This [Mozilla page](https://developer.mozilla.org/en-US/docs/Web/CSS/appearance) advised that Firefox does support '-webkit-appearance' however it did not work in this instance.
 Also tried was '-moz-appearance: none;' and '-moz-opacity: 1; but this also did not work.
 Therefore this remains unsolved and will need further investigation.
 Whilst it does allow for a user to potentially add more stock than is available, the final check at purchase will prevent such a transaction taking place.
 ![screen grab quantity selector within Firefox browser](assets/readme/firefox-default-input-functions.png)

+<div align="right"><a href="#top">Contents Table</a></div>